Skip to content

 HumanClient

 Delegates to the API/dashboard for human input.
 Uses an async callback pattern for approval flows.
-No LLM calls -- pure API/UI delegation.
+No LLM calls; pure API/UI delegation.

 HybridClient